Sharon-Tseng/DI-newsletter-automation/README.md

    invents; ≤ 300 words/chars; one main sentence + one background sentence per feature;
    grouped layout when the sheet lists features under category headings.
 Say what to change;
    say "锁定" when a product is done.
-3. **Banners** — for each banner you own: upload the mascot reference(s) in Grok Imagine when asked, Claude writes the prompt, generates, shows a zoom, you give a verdict, it iterates.
+3. **Banners (Grok Imagine, in your Chrome)** — for each banner you own:
-   Approved image → you download → upload to `diana_email_banner/DI Newsletter/<Month>/<Product>_banner.jpg`
+   - Claude navigates to grok.com/imagine in its tab group; if Grok shows a login or Cloudflare check, finish it yourself and say 好了.
+   - When asked, upload the mascot reference (and the hero group shot for the theme) via **"+" → Upload**;
+     Claude then selects them from the Uploads panel, writes the prompt (16:9, mascot identity block, theme, English text only) and generates.
+   - Claude shows a zoomed screenshot; you say OK or what to change; it iterates (text edits work well, spacing edits less so — it will redesign the whole text block rather than nudge).
+   - Approved: **you** download the image from Grok and upload it to `diana_email_banner/DI Newsletter/<Month>/<Product>_banner.jpg`, then paste the GitHub URL back.
+     (Claude's environment cannot reach assets.grok.com.)
-   → paste the GitHub URL back.
-The **hero** is regenerated every edition with all mascots in the month's theme, title "Data Infra What's New" + pill "Newsletter <Mon YYYY> Release".
+   - The **hero** is regenerated every edition with all mascots in the month's theme, title "Data Infra What's New" + pill "Newsletter <Mon YYYY> Release".
+   - Products without a mascot get a text-only HTML banner (no Grok).
 4. **Layout** — two HTML files, rendered screenshots for review.
 Optional: ask Claude to send a card to ChatGPT for a layout-only review (text frozen); only CSS suggestions are applied.